daniel-muthukrishna/astrodash/docs/installation.rst

 Using pip
 ---------
-The easiest and preferred way to install DASH is with pip:
+The easiest and preferred way to install DASH (to ensure the latest stable version) is using pip:

 .. code-block:: bash

     pip install astrodash --upgrade